daisygunn/grow-restaurant/README.md

 #### Reservations
 There are 3 models in this app, Customer, Table & Reservation.
 The combination of these 3 models allow for customer details to be stored, reservation enquiries to be made & managed & also enable availability checks whilst the user is enquiring.

 For each reservation, there will be a customer & table assigned to it.
 The customer is assigned during the enquiry process and the tables are assigned in the backend by the admin user.
+This works for users that are logged in and also those that aren't.
+Logged in users will have their details associated with the user email address as this is how they are located in the customer model.

 The tables model is also used to determine what the availability of the restaurant is like and this logic prevents bookings from being made if there are no tables available at the specified date and time.